 2. Soft and lightweight material

 At first I was surprised at how thin and lightweight the material is.
 It’s way thinner than the Boba wrap.
 Then I wondered how this can adequately provide support for the baby.
 Upon wearing my baby once however, I realized how strong this material is.
-The baby feels very secure in this wrap despite the thin material and its so soft against my skin.
+The baby feels very secure in this wrap despite the thin material and its so buttery soft against my skin.
 It has some stretch but not too much where you feel like the wrap is loosening over time.
+The Solly Baby wrap can be used on babies up to 25 pounds.

-Solly Baby wraps are made of certified Lenzing Modal, sustainable knit made from Austrian beechwood trees.
-It feels incredibly soft and cool to the touch and is very lightweight.
+Solly Baby wraps are made of 100 certified Lenzing Modal, sustainable knit fabric made from the pulp of Austrian beechwood trees.
+The modal fabric feels incredibly soft and cool to the touch and is very lightweight.
 It’s also machine washable and supposed to get softer with every wash.
 I guess I will find out with more use over time.

 3. Easy to use